Does my home insurance include garden cover?

 That includes breaking the pipe and fixing it again, if it can’t be easily unclogged.

-It won’t cover the cost of re-landscaping it, but if you need to make a claim it’s worth asking.
+It won’t cover the cost of re-landscaping, but if you need to make a claim it’s worth asking.

-If you keep fish in a pond or livestock in your garden, these might not be covered, so you might need to consider pet insurance.
+If you keep fish in a pond or livestock in your garden, you might need to consider pet insurance.